Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we have shown that the equilibrium properties of a grand canonical ensemble with local or nonlocal external potential are determined unambiguously by the eq-1RDM.
-We have used this fact to establish a functional theory for the grand potential in terms of the 1RDM where the domain is defined easily in terms of simple constraints on the occupation numbers of the 1RDM.
-The functional can then be divided in a universal part, independent of the external potential, and a part solely describing the external potential contribution.
-The eq-1RDM is then accessible by a minimization of the grand potential functional.
+In this work, we have derived and presented the foundations of FT-RDMFT.
+We have proven Hohenberg-Kohn-like theorems and shown that the equilibrium properties of a grand canonical ensemble with nonlocal external potential are determined uniquely by the eq-1RDM.
+This allows us to establish a functional theory for the grand potential in terms of the 1RDM and, in analogy to DFT, to define a universal functional.
+A minimization of that grand potential functional then yields the eq-1RDM.

-Furthermore, we have shown that in contrast to the zero-temperature case, at finite temperature there exists a noninteracting Kohn-Sham system, reproducing the eq-1RDM of the interacting system under consideration.
-The existence of this effective noninteracting system opens up several opportunities for further theoretical development.
-Firstly, it has allowed us to develop a methodology for the construction of functionals in FT-RDMFT, using methods from FT-MBPT.
-Secondly, one can incorporate the Kohn-Sham system in a self-consistent minimization scheme for FT-RDMFT, a project of active research by the authors.
-And finally, the Kohn-Sham system might grant access to single particle properties which could be used for interpretation of the many-body properties of the system.

-As the resulting first-order functional is capable of describing the kinetic energy and the exchange energy exactly, one only has to approximate the contributions from the interaction and the entropy.
-In comparison with the success of RDMFT for zero temperature, this sparks the hope that problems, which were not successfully treated by FT-DFT, could be accessed more easily in the theoretical framework of FT-RDMFT.
-Furthermore, we have shown that the minimization of the first-order functional is equivalent to the solution of the finite-temperature Hartree-Fock equations.
+Furthermore, we have shown that there exists a KS system in FT-RDMFT, in contrast to the zero-temperature case, and derived the adiabatic connection formula.
+Based on this, we have established an iterative procedure for constructing approximations to the correlation functional in FT-RDMFT by utilizing methods from FT-MBPT.
+We have further demonstrated that the minimization of the first-order functional in this perturbative scheme is equivalent to the solution of the finite-temperature Hartree-Fock equations.

-Finally we have considered the description of a quantum system in canonical equilibrium and have discussed how the results from the grand canonical ensemble differ.
-We have found that the description of canonical ensembles via FT-RDMFT is equally well founded.
-Its application however is hampered by the loss of the direct analytic relation between the Kohn-Sham Hamiltonian and the corresponding 1RDM and the invalidity of Wick's theorem for canonical ensembles.
-Nonetheless, under the assumption of being in the thermodynamic limit, functionals of FT-RDMFT for grand canonical ensembles can be used to calculate the thermodynamic variables of a corresponding canonical ensemble.
+The present work sparks the hope that FT-RDMFT might become the method of choice for quantum problems at finite temperature where the standard DFT approach fails and the thermal DFT approach has not been developed to satisfaction\cite{PPGB14}.